jaymarf/vscs-in-codespaces/README.md

 4. You can now use your devstamp as usual.
 See the [E2E devstamp wiki](https://github.com/microsoft/vssaas-planning/blob/master/docs/Devstamp/e2e-devstamp.md) for how to use your devstamp.

-> Note: The Diagnostics server will be started, but not launch automatically.
-Simply click the toast msg or launch from your "ports" menu.
+> Note: The React **Diagnostics server** will be started, but will not open a new tab automatically.
+Simply click the toast msg or launch the service running on port 59330 from your "ports" menu.
+>
 > ![8](images/8.png)
 > ![9](images/9.png)